alekamaster/choose-your-adventure/Final Proyect/section2_nights.md

 ## 🟢 Trust
 > Clara: “I knew you’d remember.
 No one else ever does.”

-## 🟡 Doubt
-> Clara: “You forgot… I imagined it.
-Still, I can’t sleep without talking to you.”

-## 🔴 Uneasy
-> Clara: “You haven’t changed.
-I shouldn’t be surprised.”

----

 The nights turn into a ritual.
 Messages drift between nostalgia and insomnia until the tone darkens.